jasongrimesdotcom/Seattle-DevOps-Meetup/agenda_template.md

 **Join us for the Seattle DevOps Meetup Group!**

 The objective of Seattle DevOps Meetup is to provide a welcoming and inclusive setting to learn about DevOps topics.
-Seattle DevOps Meetup is for people interested in the people, processes, and technologies related to DevOps.
+Seattle DevOps Meetup is open to folks interested in the people, processes, and technologies related to DevOps.
 This group is targeted towards operators, developers, engineers, program managers, incidident response, site relialibity engineers and anybody with an interest in DevOps (product managers, marketing, sales, customer support, people ops, etc).
 We believe that everybody plays a role in DevOps.

 **Format:**
 * Each month we invite two speakers to perform 20 minute presentations on topics related to DevOps